She sets it out every morning. Never fills it.

 Final Draft (.fdx), Fountain (.fountain), plain text (.txt), and PDF — drag a PDF screenplay in and Lastslate reconstructs scenes, characters, and dialogue you can edit.

 No. The AI collaborator only reads.
-It plays Showrunner, Script Editor, Director, or Save-the-Cat, maps arcs, and asks the right questions — but never drafts a line of dialogue.
+It plays First Reader, Showrunner, Script Editor, or Staff Writer, maps arcs, and asks the right questions — but never drafts a line of dialogue.
 You keep the pen.

 Yes.
 Generate a share link and send it to a producer, director, or writing partner — they open it in any browser with no account and leave comments right on the lines, with threaded replies.
 Comments are tied to that specific draft, and their notes land back in your editor where you write.

 The editor is free — unlimited local projects, 10 cloud projects, clean PDF export, full FDX import and export, 30-day version history, and a daily AI writing assistant (standard model, 10/day).
-Pro is $15/month or $150/year — the advanced AI model (Sonnet-class, 400 premium messages/month, then standard with no interruption), unlimited cloud projects, unlimited version history, AI scaffolding, and review links.
+Pro is $150 USD/year (about $12.50/month) or $15 month-to-month — the advanced AI model (Sonnet-class, 400 premium messages/month, then standard with no interruption), unlimited cloud projects, unlimited version history, AI scaffolding, and review links.

 Yes.
 Always.
 Your PDFs and FDX exports remain yours permanently — Lastslate is not a subscription to your writing, and never paywalls your files.